hongdangshao/ContinueTrainingBERT/README.md

 - inputs
   - input_ids              # [sentence0, sentence1] the original index based on the tokenizer
   - token_type_ids         # [0, 1] zero represent sentence0
-  - attention_mask         # [1, 1] unused, Even with a mask, it will still be noticed during training.
+  - attention_mask         # [1, 1] The areas that have been padded will be set to 0
   - labels                 # [....] masked, real index
   - next_sentence_label    # [0 or 1] zero represent sentence0 and sentence1 have no contextual relationship
   - ...